-It’s time we move beyond the call for hope and greatness.
+It’s time we move beyond the call for greatness into a much grander imagination.

 Why Trump’s #MAGA and Obama’s #YesWeCan have kept us in the dark, and how we can begin to feel our way into a bright new #FutureField.